Types of Fuel Additives

 Depending on the producer, these pills can act as octane boosters or simple power enhancers.
 The majority offer an increase in MPG while being inexpensive to run and easy to use.

-One differentiating experience comes from the producers of Clean Boost® Fuel Pills™.
+One differentiating experience comes from the producers of Combust® Fuel Pills™.
 These fuel pills provide enhancements to the fuel that cleans injectors, increase fuel mileage, enhances throttle response and power.
 Also enhances burn rates that make the combustion chambers, fuel lines, and exhaust components much cleaner.

 Fuel Injector Cleaners